-After reviewing the Association's fiscal responsibilities the Board of Directors has determined an approximate 11% increase or \$142.00 in Association assessments is necessary to help cover operating overhead, patrol service, and reserve funding requirements.
-Therefore, effective January 1, 2021 the assessment rate will increase and will be \$725.00 per home, semi-annually, due on January 1st and July 1st of each year.
+After reviewing the Association's fiscal responsibilities the Board of Directors has determined that no increase in assessments is required this year.
+Therefore, effective January 1, 2022 the assessment rate will remain the same, and will be \$1,450.00 per home annually, or \$725.00 semi-annually, due on January 1st and July 1st of each year.

-On August 5, 2020 Advanced Reserve Solutions, an independent reserve analyst reviewed the funding program for the association and provided recommendations for future reserve funding.
+On July 26, 2021 Advanced Reserve Solutions, an independent reserve analyst reviewed the funding program for the association and provided recommendations for future reserve funding.
 A copy of the Reserve Study Summary is enclosed for your review.
 The Board will fund reserves to repair or replace major components by way of assessments; no borrowing, use of other assets, deferral of selected replacements or repairs, or alternative mechanisms is anticipated at this time.